- About Overview

 Are students in the PharmD to PhD career path permitted to delay starting the PhD program following receipt of the PharmD?

 Yes.
 Students may request a deferment for up to one year following acceptance into the program, however students must submit an updated application to the Pharmaceutical Sciences and Pharmacogenomics PhD program.

 When can I start my research?

-When should I apply to the combined program?
+When should I apply to the PharmD to PhD career path?

-During the first three years of your PharmD program.
-Forms must be received by December 31.
+During the first two years of your PharmD program.
+Applications must be received by December 1.
 If you are accepted into the PhD program, you will receive a letter of intent to admit you to the PhD program as soon as you have finished the PharmD and providing that you maintain the minimum 3.0 GPA.
-Only then will you file an official application with the graduate division.

 If I apply, can I change my mind later?